Lift count : 9 x Cable-cars 4 x Gondolas 17 x Chairlifts 31 x Drag-lifts

 Take Schneekar lift and visit the Schneekarhütte restaurant at the top of a nice black run (Route 17).
 It still has a big log fire and good food which can be washed down with all sorts of organic schnapps.

-Hintertux is a 20km drive further down the valley and is included if you get the Zillertal 3000 pass, this is the only resort in Austria to be open 365 days a year.
+Hintertux is a 20km drive further down the valley, this is the only resort in Austria to be open 365 days a year.
 Another nice place for a day trip is the small resort of Kaltenbach.
 This place often has lots of untracked powder after a dump because no one goes there!
 You can also take the same train to Zell am Ziller, and then a bus or taxi to their lift.
 Unfortunately your Super Zillertal pass isn’t valid here, but it is still worth a visit as it is a large area linked to Gerlos and Konigsleiten, which is famous for its tree runs.

 |GÃ¤stehaus Bliem||7 days||473.00||509.00||Details|